impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 IFS=: hook_paths=($RBENV_HOOK_PATH)
 ```

-We've seen something similar before, [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L23){:target="_blank" rel="noopener"} inside the `rbenv-commands` file:
+We've seen something similar before, [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L23){:target="_blank" rel="noopener" } inside the `rbenv-commands` file:

 We set a new variable called `hook_paths` equal to an array created from splitting the string stored in `$RBENV_HOOK_PATH`, using `:` as the delimiter.
-This is called "word splitting" in bash; more info [here](https://web.archive.org/web/20220713204204/https://www.gnu.org/software/bash/manual/html_node/Word-Splitting.html){:target="_blank" rel="noopener"}.
+This is called "word splitting" in bash; more info [here](https://web.archive.org/web/20220713204204/https://www.gnu.org/software/bash/manual/html_node/Word-Splitting.html){:target="_blank" rel="noopener" }.
 We'll end up with an array of individual directories, which we'll iterate over in the next block.

 ### Iterating over the hook paths